 Function

 This primitive is used to enact the over-the-DS FT resource request protocol for a specified peer MAC entity.
-The over-the-DS FT resource request protocol is performed by communication between the STA and the SME of the target AP, bypassing the MAC of the target AP.
-This MLME function is used to allow the MAC of the target AP to process the resource requests.
+The over-the-DS FT resource request protocol is performed by communication between the FTO and the SME of the target FTR, bypassing the MAC of the target FTR.
+This MLME function is used to allow the MAC of the target FTR to process the resource requests.

 Semantics of the service primitive